 A Plot Hole involving why Maleficent didn’t track down Aurora herself over the past 16 years.
 I know she used her minions to do all the work, but why didn’t she use her brain to hunt down Aurora?
 Maleficent is such an idiot not using pragmatic tactics.
 Hans Landa from “Inglorious Basterds” has more common sense than her.

 The biggest Plot Hole of the entire film is breaking the spell.
 Prince Eric breaks the spell kissing Aurora, she wakes up.
-I think it’s BS (guess what it means) for Aurora t waking up by a random guy breaking Maleficent’s curse.
+I think it’s BS (guess what that means) for Aurora waking up by a random guy breaking Maleficent’s curse.
 They didn’t get any onscreen chemistry except for one scene in the woods.
 I have no choice but to Triple Down this con for making me feel very stupid losing my brain cells.
 At least Maleficent’s movie made perfect sense for the character to kiss Aurora on the head, because she reminded her of The King since childhood.

 The Final Verdict: D-